Preeti-Jindal/RetailApp/README.md

 5) Download the project and Open RetailApp soltuion.

-6) Some tips about the project are as follows:

-7) Connection string in the project by default set is: Server=127.0.0.1;Database=retail;Uid=root;Pwd=root;port=3306;
+6) Connection string in the project by default set is: Server=127.0.0.1;Database=retail;Uid=root;Pwd=root;port=3306;

-8) Scaffolded the existing DB into project using Pomelo.EntityFrameworkCore.MySql library.
+7) Scaffolded the existing DB into project using Pomelo.EntityFrameworkCore.MySql library.

-9) APIs are defined under OrdersController.
+8) APIs are defined under OrdersController.

-10) The application is integerated with Swagger to list down the APIs and to test get and post API's using Swashbuckle.AspNetCore and Swashbuckle.Core libraries.
+9) The application is integerated with Swagger to list down the APIs and to test get and post API's using Swashbuckle.AspNetCore and Swashbuckle.Core libraries.

-11) Run the application and it will display the swagger URL for verification of API's.
+10) Run the application and it will display the swagger URL for verification of API's.